 In keeping with our Strategic Priority goals for Advancing Diversity & Inclusion within Finance & Business, we conducted a Climate Survey at the end of 2015 to assess improvements and to determine where we may still need to implement corrective action or provide additional resources.
 The results of the last survey in 2012 indicated that acts of intolerance within F&B work units had decreased, and management's and supervisors' commitment to diversity had increased.

-The areas of greatest concern as noted by the responses include: unwillingness to report acts of intolerance, mistrust of supervisors and management, and fear in the workplace.
+The areas of greatest concern as noted by the responses include an unwillingness to report acts of intolerance, mistrust of supervisors and management, and fear in the workplace.
 F&B leadership will work diligently to ensure that we begin to see notable improvements.
-Starting this fall and over the next few years, we will work towards re-establishing trust, improve the transparency of our actions, and operationalize accountability metrics in F&B. By doing this we will be upholding the tenants of Penn State’s Statement on Diversity, Equity, and Inclusive Excellence.
+Starting this fall and over the next few years, we will work towards re-establishing trust, improve the transparency of our actions, and operationalize accountability metrics in F&B. By doing this we will be upholding the tenants of Penn State’s Statement on Diversity, Equity, and Inclusion.

 Remember to use the Penn State Hotline (1-800-560-1637) to report unethical behavior in the workplace.